 Residence permit for doctoral students

-The Swedish Migration Agency can issue residence permit for doctoral studies covering a period from 3 months up to 24 months.
+The Swedish Migration Agency can issue residence permit for doctoral studies covering a period from 3 months up to 48 months.
 You need to submit the university’s formal admission decision and an attestation of studies, see the Migration Agency's checklist (Checklistor och exempel för studieintyg gällande studier på forskarnivå doktorandstudier, på engelska) together with your application.
 Please, note that permits cannot be granted for a longer period than the period of validity on your passport.
 The permit must be in place before travel to Sweden.